Modern Make Handbook

 12 mins of routine tasks a day == 4 hrs per month == ~1.5 work week per year

 With Make you can establish a library of shortcuts for frequently used commands.
-Names of such shortcuts represent their semantics, not implementation:
+Names of such shortcuts represent their semantics, not implementation:make deploy

 Makefile is stored in the project repository and becomes a live development workflow documentation shared between the whole team.